N1ckn1ght/ACE/README.md

 ### TODO:

-Full xboard (CECP v2) and/or UCI support
+Full UCI support, hosting it as a [lichess](https://lichess.org) bot

 Resolve issues (incompatibilities, enhancements, there are a lot)

-Opening books, endgame tables support
+Opening books and endgame tables support

-### How to set up a game
+### How to set up a game:

 1. Download and install xboard (WinBoard) or any interface with CECP v2 protocol supported